-Too many taps in use at the same time may cause a decrease in the hot water flow from the taps.
+More than two or three taps in use at the same time may cause a decrease in the hot water flow from the taps.
 This can also be evident if the water heater has been installed as an in-series gas booster to a solar water heater and the solar heated water is at a low temperature.

-- Are there several hot taps open, or are appliances such as a dishwasher or washing machine, in use at the same time? - Ensure no more than two or three taps or appliances are on at the one time. - Check the flow of hot water from each tap to see if one or more outlets are using more water than you think. - Have a plumber install a flow control valve to each shower outlet, basin and sink to reduce water usage.
+- Are there more than two or three taps open, or are appliances such as a dishwasher or washing machine, in use at the same time? - Ensure only two or three taps or appliances are on at the one time. - Check the flow of the water from one tap, e.g., the shower.